CenterForOpenScience/SHARE/docs/share_api.rst

 - ``@type`` MUST be a `SHARE type`_.

-    .. note:: ``@type`` is case insensitive.
+    .. note:: ``@type`` is case sensitive and expects title case, lowercase, or uppercase types.

     .. code-block:: javascript

-        // GOOD: A Type from the linked page
+        // GOOD: Title case for a type from the linked page {
-        {
             "@type": "Preprint"
             // Omitted...
         }

-        // GOOD: Another type from the linked page
+        // GOOD: All lowercase for a type from the linked page {
-        {
-            "@id": "cReAtIvEwOrK"
+            "@type": "article"
             // Omitted...
         }

+        // GOOD: All uppercase for a type from the linked page {
+            "@type": "CREATIVEWORK"
+            // Omitted...
+        }

+        // BAD: Other casing of a type from the linked page {
+            "@type": "cReAtIvEwOrK"
+            // Omitted...
+        }

         // BAD: Anything else
         {
-            "@id": "Unicorn"
+            "@type": "Unicorn"
             // Omitted...
         }